Content Security Policy

 During development

-During development, Content Security Policy is always enabled by default, and cannot be disabled through the UI.
+During development, CSP is always enabled by default, and cannot be disabled through the UI.
 To disable enforcement during development, set the Java system property jenkins.security.csp.impl.DevelopmentHeaderDecider.DISABLED to true.
-You can also run the script jenkins.security.csp.impl.DevelopmentHeaderDecider.DISABLED = true in the Script Console.

 Compatibility